 Speech and Language Therapy

-- Implementing evidence-based programmes, resources, and supports into the school environment to ensure that students are able to meet their full communication potential
+Implementing evidence-based programmes, resources, and support into the school environment to ensure that students are able to meet their full communication potential.

-- Through assessments, the OT will develop creative and holistic goal focused interventions that teach everyday life skill; these include fine and gross motor skills, as well as more specific tasks such as toileting, eating, self-care and dressing
+Through assessments, the OT will develop creative and holistic goal-focused interventions that teach everyday life skills; these include fine and gross motor skills, as well as more specific tasks such as toileting, eating, self-care and dressing.

-- Support children to build a better relationship with their self, through confidence building, emotional regulation strategies, and developing an understanding of their strengths and needs
+Support children to build a better relationship with themselves, through confidence building, emotional regulation strategies, and developing an understanding of their strengths and needs.

-- The aim of Arts Therapy is to provide children and young people with a ‘voice’, when words are not as effective and to achieve a general sense of well-being, so children feel better equipped to learn and cope with big emotions and the stresses life can bring
+The aim of Art Therapy is to provide children and young people with a ‘voice’, when words are not as effective and to achieve a general sense of well-being, so children feel better equipped to learn and cope with big emotions and the stresses life can bring.